knpuniversity/phpunit/knpu/form-submit.md

 an enclosure, write a dinosaur spec - like "Large herbivore" and submit!
 Behind the scenes, we will create that new `Dinosaur` and put it into the `Enclosure`.

-We're now functional-testing pros, so let's get right to the test!
+Since we're functional-testing pros now, let's get right to the test!
 Add `public function testItGrowsADinosaurFromSpecification()`.
 And as usual, steal some code from earlier and paste it on top.
 You can start to see how some of this could be refactored to a `setUp` method.